 - Listen to the Kid’s Choir of 400 primary school children perform songs including a response to Handel’s Water Music at The Scoop.
 17 Sep

 - Hear the talented young Boat Poets’ spoken-word responses to their Thames residency at the National Poetry Library, Tongue Fu Boat Party and MBNA Thames Clippers.
-6, 25, 28 Sep
+6, 25 and 28 Sep

 - Jump into the Thames alongside other experienced swimmers for the Tidal River Swim around Chiswick Eyot.
 2 Sep